fusionbox/django-betterforms/docs/multiform.rst

 -----------------------

-:class:`MultiForms <MultiForm>` also support the ``WizardView`` classes provided by django-formtools_ (or Django before 1.8), however you must set a ``base_fields`` attribute on your form class. ::
+:class:`MultiForms <MultiForm>` also support the ``WizardView`` classes provided by django-formtools_, however you must set a ``base_fields`` attribute on your form class. ::

     # forms.py